+Figure 11.
+Knowledge Artifact Repository Service Interfaces

 Knowledge Asset Repository Service

 Knowledge Assets are immutable, versioned works of knowledge that are expressible in any form fit for consumption by a designated audience.
 Assets managed through a Knowledge Asset catalog and repository are usually, though not necessarily, enterprise knowledge assets.
 In other words, they are assets whose content is endorsed by some subject matter expert (party), and whose identification and life cycle is managed by an authority that registers them in the repository.
 A Knowledge Asset Repository catalogs surrogates carrying the descriptions (‘metadata’) of the knowledge assets, and can resolve references to artifacts that are carriers of those assets.
 Knowledge Asset Repositories also support the discovery of knowledge assets through the same metadata structures.
 API4KP Asset Repositories are model driven and semantically aware.
 In particular, they treat the entirety of the surrogates they maintain as a Knowledge Base, which may be queried and reasoned over.